-Note: We recommend that you set this option to high before starting conpal LAN Crypt Administration for the first time.
+Note: We recommend that you enable the option Strong private key protection before starting the conpal LAN Crypt Administration for the first time.
 If not, the initial Master Security Officer's certificate is used without security level "high", when it is created by conpal LAN Crypt, and not, for example, imported from a smartcard.